LD-2082

 Maine LD 2082 — An Act to Regulate the Use of Artificial Intelligence in Providing Certain Mental Health Services

-Regulates AI use in therapy and psychotherapy by licensed mental health professionals in Maine.
-Licensed professionals may use AI only for administrative support (scheduling, billing) and supplementary support (record-keeping, anonymized data analysis), but must maintain full responsibility for all AI interactions, outputs, and data use.
-AI is categorically prohibited from making independent therapeutic decisions, directly interacting with clients in therapeutic communication, or generating treatment plans without licensed professional review.
-When AI is used to record or transcribe sessions, written informed consent — meeting a strict definition excluding buried terms-of-service agreements — must be obtained from the client.
-No person may offer therapy services to the public through AI unless provided by a licensed professional.
+Regulates the use of AI by licensed mental health professionals in providing therapy or psychotherapy services in Maine.
+Licensed professionals may use AI only for administrative support (scheduling, billing) or supplementary support (note preparation, anonymized data analysis) and must maintain full responsibility for all AI interactions, outputs, and data use.
+AI may not make independent therapeutic decisions, directly interact with clients in therapeutic communication, or generate treatment plans without licensed professional review.
+When AI is used to record or transcribe therapeutic sessions, written informed consent from the client is required.
+No person may offer therapy or psychotherapy services to the public through AI unless provided by a licensed professional.
 Enforcement is by the Department of Professional and Financial Regulation, with civil penalties up to $10,000 per violation.
-Research approved by an IRB and CMS-authorized programs are exempt.
+Exceptions exist for IRB-approved research and CMS-authorized programs.

 Summary

-Regulates AI use in therapy and psychotherapy by licensed mental health professionals in Maine.
-Licensed professionals may use AI only for administrative support (scheduling, billing) and supplementary support (record-keeping, anonymized data analysis), but must maintain full responsibility for all AI interactions, outputs, and data use.
-AI is categorically prohibited from making independent therapeutic decisions, directly interacting with clients in therapeutic communication, or generating treatment plans without licensed professional review.
-When AI is used to record or transcribe sessions, written informed consent — meeting a strict definition excluding buried terms-of-service agreements — must be obtained from the client.
-No person may offer therapy services to the public through AI unless provided by a licensed professional.
+Regulates the use of AI by licensed mental health professionals in providing therapy or psychotherapy services in Maine.
+Licensed professionals may use AI only for administrative support (scheduling, billing) or supplementary support (note preparation, anonymized data analysis) and must maintain full responsibility for all AI interactions, outputs, and data use.
+AI may not make independent therapeutic decisions, directly interact with clients in therapeutic communication, or generate treatment plans without licensed professional review.
+When AI is used to record or transcribe therapeutic sessions, written informed consent from the client is required.
+No person may offer therapy or psychotherapy services to the public through AI unless provided by a licensed professional.
 Enforcement is by the Department of Professional and Financial Regulation, with civil penalties up to $10,000 per violation.
-Research approved by an IRB and CMS-authorized programs are exempt.
+Exceptions exist for IRB-approved research and CMS-authorized programs.

 Enforcement & Penalties